dkahdian/bruinplan/quarter-planning-spec.md

 - Final validation and error handling
 - Performance optimizations

-**Success criteria**: App automatically handles past quarters, all features work smoothly
+**Success criteria**: App automatically handles past quarters, all features work smoothly with proper validation indicators

 ### Additional Considerations:
 - **Math Department Focus**: All course loading will use Math department data only, at least for the time being.